The Tax Disputes and Litigation Review: United Kingdom

 ii Challenging administrative decisions

-Applications must be made to the High Court, although the High Court may choose to transfer cases to the Upper Tribunal.58
+Applications must be made to the High Court, although the High Court may choose to transfer cases to the Upper Tribunal (although note comments made earlier concerning the Tribunal's jurisdiction).58

 For both direct and indirect taxes, claims for the recovery of overpaid tax can only be made by the person who paid the tax, although it is possible in some limited circumstances for the right to be assigned (primarily in VAT cases).

 There have been attempts to argue that the end payer of a VAT charge bring a claim in restitution against HMRC to recover overpaid VAT.
-However, the most recent of these was unsuccessful at the level of the Supreme Court.59 It remains theoretically possible for endusers to bring claims against HMRC where it has become impossible to recover from a supplier; though such claims would be difficult.
+However, the most recent of these was unsuccessful at the level of the Supreme Court.59 It remains theoretically possible for end users to bring claims against HMRC where it has become impossible to recover from a supplier, although such claims would be difficult.

 While claims for overpaid VAT can only be made by the taxpayer, it is possible for third parties to appeal the rejection of such a claim where they have an economic interest in the outcome.
 This can be useful where a supplier is unwilling to challenge HMRC, as it will allow a customer to obtain clarification about a VAT position.